 - Senior Center Collaboration: The collaboration between the Health Department and the Senior Center represents a significant stride towards enhancing healthcare accessibility for Northborough's senior population.
 Through the successful acquisition of grant funding, the Health Department was able to introduce a part-time Public Health Nurse dedicated to serving the Senior Center.
 This initiative ensures that the nurse maintains regular office hours at the Senior Center, providing a direct and convenient healthcare resource for seniors.
 This arrangement facilitates timely health consultations and services and fosters a closer relationship between the Health Department and one of the town's key community hubs. - ARPA Funds Discussions: The allocation of ARPA funds involved both departments in planning to enhance mental health services and address social determinants of health.
-This reflects a strategic use of federal funds to meet local health needs comprehensively. - Be Well Northborough: As a distinct initiative led by the Health Department, Be Well Northborough was a \$100,000 ARPA-funded initiative focused on promoting overall wellness through various programs and services.
+This reflects a strategic use of federal funds to meet local health needs comprehensively. - Be Well Northborough: As a distinct initiative led by the Library and Health Department, Be Well Northborough was a \$100,000 ARPA-funded initiative focused on promoting overall wellness through various programs and services.
+The Be Well Northborough Working Group includes department heads from Police, Fire, Recreation, Family and Youth Services, Northborough Senior Center/Council on Aging, Health, Library, and the Schools.
+Be Well Northborough funded several other health initiatives, including installing four sunscreen dispensers at local parks and placing several AED machines at Town buildings.
 This independent effort highlights the department's commitment to broad-based health promotion activities that benefit the community.
-Many interviewees reported missing the level of collaboration that occurred through this program. - Migrant Shelter Support: The Health Department's continued support for the migrant shelter demonstrates a targeted approach to meeting the health needs of vulnerable populations.
-This effort represents the department's adaptability and responsiveness to emerging community needs.
+Many interviewees reported missing the level of collaboration that occurred through this program.

-COVID Response and Vaccination Efforts: Led by the Health Department, the comprehensive response to the COVID-19 pandemic, including public health guidance and vaccination clinics, showcases effective coordination and leadership in managing a public health emergency.
+- Migrant Shelter Support: The Health Department's continued support for the migrant shelter demonstrates a targeted approach to meeting the health needs of vulnerable populations.
+This effort represents the department's adaptability and responsiveness to emerging community needs. - COVID Response and Vaccination Efforts: Led by the Health Department, the comprehensive response to the COVID-19 pandemic, including public health guidance and vaccination clinics, showcases effective coordination and leadership in managing a public health emergency.
 The consensus among interviewees was that this experience has galvanized a collaborative spirit among municipal departments and staff.